• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Ice Experiments
+Home » Science Experiments for Kids » Easy Ice Experiments for Kids

-Ice experiments are always great fun, easy to set up and can be mess free!
-These investigations are great for cooling down in summer, and if it’s cold enough in winter you could try leaving water in a mould or tray outside overnight to see if it freezes without a freezer.
+Ice experiments are always fun, easy to set up, and often mess-free!
+These investigations are great for cooling down in summer, and if it’s cold enough in winter, you could try leaving water in a mould or tray outside overnight to see if it freezes without a freezer.

-Don’t forget I have lots of FREE printable science experiments you might like as well!
+Don’t forget I have lots of FREE printable science experiments you might also like!

 Ice Experiments for Kids